Mon - Fri 08.30 - 18.00

-R v P – Led a junior in a large scale conspiracy in Plymouth Crown Court where it was alleged that huge quantities of Class A drugs were being brought into ports from Holland.
+Led a junior in a large scale conspiracy in Plymouth Crown Court where it was alleged that huge quantities of Class A drugs were being brought into ports from Holland.

-R v W – Led a junior in a heroin conspiracy where a huge network of defendants were charged and the trial process in total took almost 6 months.
+Led a junior in a heroin conspiracy where a huge network of defendants were charged and the trial process in total took almost 6 months.

-R v R – represented a client charged with conspiracy to pervert justice in civil proceedings where her two co accused were practicing solicitors.
+Represented a client charged with conspiracy to pervert justice in civil proceedings where her two co accused were practicing solicitors.
 It was alleged by the Crown that his client had falsified documents and altered civil pleadings.
 The client was eventually acquitted after a trial lasting 6 weeks.

-Andrew is currently appearing in a long running case in Inner London Crown Court where his client is facing two allegations of MTIC fraud along with money laundering.
+Andrew is currently appearing in a long running case in Inner London Crown Court where his client is facing two allegations of MTIC fraud along with money laundering

-Later this year he is instructed on behalf of a defendant who is facing an allegation of murder where it is suggested that he used a sawn off shotgun to kill a man over a dispute they were having.
+Later this year Andrew is instructed on behalf of a defendant who is facing an allegation of murder where it is suggested that he used a sawn off shotgun to kill a man over a dispute they were having.
 The case is listed to last 6 weeks.

-In October he is representing a Defendant who along with two others is accused of conspiracy to defraud a local authority out of hundreds of thousands of pounds.
+Andrew is representing a Defendant who along with two others is accused of conspiracy to defraud a local authority out of hundreds of thousands of pounds.

-In December 2015, Andrew achieved the first acquittal in “Operation Dino” which involved 89 Defendants who were charged in a well-publicised case known as “Cash for Crash” and involved conspiracies to defraud.
+Andrew achieved the first acquittal in “Operation Dino” which involved 89 Defendants who were charged in a well-publicised case known as “Cash for Crash” and involved conspiracies to defraud.
 The Crown ultimately convicted 87 of the Defendants.

-In November 2016 Andrew’s client in a double handed murder ran cut throat.
+Andrew’s client in a double handed murder ran cut throat.
 He was acquitted of murder but convicted of Manslaughter.
 The co accused was convicted of murder.

-In May 2016 Andrew’s client in a long case at Southwark Crown Court was acquitted of conspiracy to defraud the DWP of almost £1 million.
+Andrew’s client in a long case at Southwark Crown Court was acquitted of conspiracy to defraud the DWP of almost £1 million.